 While traveling through South Africa I become totally enthralled with Peri-Peri or (Piri-Piri) Sauce.
 The spicy condiment, made with birds-eye chili peppers, is a favorite hot sauce in Africa.
 The peppers are grown in Africa but were embraced by the Portuguese who are credited for inventing the sauce.
 There are many versions of Peri-Peri sauce, but all contain the delicious birds eye and often garlic, oregano, lemon, vinegar, onion and bell peppers.
-It’s the perfect way to add a kick of spice without overpowering a dish.
-Which is why it works really well as an addition to the creamy pasta sauce in this dish.
+It’s the perfect way to add a kick of spice without overpowering the dish.
+Which is why it works really well as an addition to the creamy pasta sauce in this recipe.
 Peri-Peri sauce can be found in the international section of your grocery store.
 Each preparation has a different level of spice and salt, so use sparingly at first.

 For 4 servings